Alirio Rodríguez

 Alirio Rodríguez (April 4, 1934 - May 2, 2018) was a Venezuelan painter and visual artist.
 He was born in El Callao, Venezuela, and died in Caracas, Venezuela.
 His art was widely acclaimed in his native Venezuela and abroad, winning him multiple awards and recognitions as one of the top Venezuelan plastic artists of the 20th century.

 Early life

 Born in El Callao, State of Bolivar, Venezuela in 1934, Alirio Rodríguez was the son of Arturo Rodríguez Lozada, and Teodora Borges Santi.
 His infancy is spent in El Callao and his love for the plastic arts starts in elementary school where he drew his first drawings.

 In 1947 Rodriguez moves to Caracas and enrolls in the "Escuela de Artes Plasticas," where he has Marcos Castillo, Rafael Ramón González, Rafael Monasterios, César Prieto, Luis Alfredo López Méndez and Francisco Narváez, among others, as teachers.
-In 1958, and until 1961, Alirio Rodriguez receives an scholarship of the Venezuelan Ministry of Education to travel to Italy where he studies at the Instituto D'Arte di Roma.
+In 1958, and until 1961, Alirio Rodriguez receives a scholarship of the Venezuelan Ministry of Education to travel to Italy where he studies at the Instituto D'Arte di Roma.